top of page

 Why Developmental Milestones Matter

-Developmental milestones are more than checklists—they're tools that help parents and educators:
+Developmental milestones are more than mere checklists.
+They are vital tools for parents and educators.
+These milestones help to:

-• Identify areas where additional support may be needed
+• Identify areas where additional support may be necessary.

-Every child is unique, and milestones should be viewed as a flexible guide rather than strict benchmarks【CDC, 2024】.
+Every child is unique.
+Thus, milestones should be viewed as flexible guides rather than strict benchmarks【CDC, 2024】.

 Developmental Milestones for 3-Year-Olds

-At age three, children show dramatic growth in independence, coordination, and communication.
-Their world becomes bigger as they begin interacting with peers and making sense of their environment.
+At age three, children demonstrate significant growth in independence, coordination, and communication.
+Their world expands as they begin to interact with peers and make sense of their surroundings.

 🏃 Physical Development

-Three-year-olds become more mobile and physically capable.
-Their balance and coordination improve significantly.
+Three-year-olds become increasingly mobile and physically adept.
+Their balance and coordination see marked improvement.
+Key milestones include:

-• Builds block towers and copies simple shapes like circles【CHOC, 2024】
+• Building block towers and attempting to copy simple shapes like circles【CHOC, 2024】.

 🧠 Cognitive Development

-This age is marked by curiosity and basic problem-solving skills.
-They begin to understand cause-and-effect and time-related concepts.
+This age is characterized by curiosity and budding problem-solving skills.
+They start to grasp cause-and-effect relationships and time-related concepts.
+They will:

 🗣️ Language & Communication

-A child’s vocabulary expands rapidly around this age, and they begin to form full sentences.
+A child's vocabulary expands rapidly around this age, and they begin forming complete sentences.
+They can:

-• Can sing simple songs and follow basic instructions【ASHA, 2024】
+• Sing simple songs and follow basic instructions【ASHA, 2024】.

 👫 Social & Emotional Development

-Children begin building relationships and expressing emotions in socially appropriate ways.
+Children start building relationships and expressing emotions more appropriately in social contexts.
+They tend to:

-• Expresses a range of emotions and shows concern for others
+• Show a range of emotions and demonstrate concern for others.

-• Begins handling basic routines independently【Zero to Three, 2024】
+• Manage basic routines with increasing independence【Zero to Three, 2024】.

 Developmental Milestones for 4-Year-Olds

-At four, children refine the skills they began developing at three.
-Their play becomes more imaginative and their thinking more structured.
+At four, children refine the skills developed in their previous year.
+Their play becomes more imaginative and structured.

 🏃 Physical Development

-Four-year-olds demonstrate stronger control over both gross and fine motor skills.
+Four-year-olds exhibit stronger control over their gross and fine motor skills.
+Notable achievements include:

-• Hops on one foot, throws a ball overhead
+• Hopping on one foot and throwing a ball overhead.

 🧠 Cognitive Development

-Children become more focused and capable of abstract thinking.
-They begin to understand logic and sequence.
+Children become more focused and capable of abstract thought.
+They can:

-• Engages in pretend play with clear storylines【CDC, 2024】
+• Participate in pretend play with coherent storylines【CDC, 2024】.

 🗣️ Language & Communication

-Their use of language becomes more advanced, with storytelling and comparative vocabulary.
+Language use becomes more sophisticated as they engage in storytelling and apply comparative vocabulary.
+They may:

-• Recognizes signs, symbols, and begins “pretend reading”【Stanford Medicine, 2024】
+• Recognize signs and symbols, and even begin "pretend reading"【Stanford Medicine, 2024】.

 👫 Social & Emotional Development

-Four-year-olds play more cooperatively and begin resolving peer conflicts with simple negotiation.
+Four-year-olds play cooperatively and resolve conflicts through basic negotiation.
+They will:

-• Begins to distinguish fantasy from reality【Help Me Grow MN, 2024】
+• Begin to distinguish between fantasy and reality【Help Me Grow MN, 2024】.

 Developmental Milestones for 5-Year-Olds

-Five-year-olds often display confidence, readiness for structured learning, and a deeper understanding of social rules and emotions.
+Five-year-olds often show confidence, readiness for structured learning, and a deeper understanding of social rules and emotions.

 🏃 Physical Development

-• Uses utensils and manages personal hygiene independently【MedlinePlus, 2024】
+• Use utensils and manage personal hygiene independently【MedlinePlus, 2024】.

 🧠 Cognitive Development